coreinfrastructure/best-practices-badge/doc/other.md

   they receive credit.
 This is also important long-term, because giving credit encourages additional reporting.

+* <a name="vulnerability_response_process"></a>The project MUST have a documented process for responding to vulnerability reports.
+ <sup>[<a href="#vulnerability_response_process">vulnerability_response_process</a>]</sup>

+  *Details*: This is strongly related to vulnerability_report_process, which requires that there be a documented way to report vulnerabilities.
+  It also related to vulnerability_report_response, which requires response to vulnerability reports within a certain time frame.

+  *Rationale*: This is inspired by
+  <a href="http://community.apache.org/apache-way/apache-project-maturity-model.html">Apache Project Maturity Model</a> QU30.

 * <a name="maintenance_or_update"></a>
   The project MUST maintain the most often used older versions of the product
   <i>or</i> provide an upgrade path to newer versions.